holecekales/esp8266/Server/Readme.md

 * Would be also coll to have some kind of a REPL for later exploits
 * UI for the entire thing
 * Should probably implement authentication
+* Clean up the namespace.
+Don't know abotu the upload and uploads.
+Something has to give.